CPT-G/CIDM6330/dj_em_planning/readme.md

 ***
 ### <h2 id="Exciting-Revelation">**Exciting Revelation**</h2>

 The more code I created and problems I resolved the more my mind began to retain the coding language.
-Several times I went to bed after hours of struggling on a particular problem.
+Several times I went to bed after hours of struggling with a particular problem.
 My subconscious would work the issues and on a few instances the problems would enter my dreams.
 More often than not, I woke up with a solution (or another iteration of attempted solution).
 I can say with certainty I will never be on the level of Neo from the Matrix, but I recognize the progress.

 ![Coding Architecture](https://cdn.quotesgram.com/img/35/43/1470817928-matrix-hallway.jpg)